Play-Microservices/.github/profile/README.md

 This repository contains two projects:

-Service providing API with functionality related to item definition in the game.
+API providing API with functionality related to item definition in the game.
 User can create item based on which later users or other services can use and refer in the game.

 Library with contract definition for catalog items changes.